Trentonom0r3/CeLux/README.md

 # ffmpy

 ffmpy is a high-performance Python library for video processing built on top of FFmpeg.
-It offers some of the fastest decode times for full HD video in the world, allowing for efficient and seamless video decoding directly into NumPy arrays or PyTorch tensors.
+It offers some of the fastest decode times for full HD video in the world, allowing for efficient and seamless video decoding directly into PyTorch tensors.

 ## Features

 - **Ultra-Fast Video Decoding:** Achieve lightning-fast decode times for full HD videos using hardware acceleration.
-- **Direct Decoding to NumPy/Tensors:** Decode video frames directly into NumPy arrays or PyTorch tensors for immediate processing.
+- **Direct Decoding to Tensors:** Decode video frames directly into PyTorch tensors for immediate processing.
 - **Hardware Acceleration Support:** Utilize CUDA for GPU-accelerated decoding, significantly improving performance.
 - **Easy Integration:** Seamlessly integrates with existing Python workflows, making it easy to incorporate into your projects.
 - **Supports Multiple Data Types:** Handle video frames in `uint8`, `float32`, or `float16` data types.